This Highlight is in a protected area

 Most walking routes to Conic Hill begin from Balmaha or Drymen via Garadhban Forest.
 Both offer a range of lodgings and eateries and are popular with picnickers and day-trippers from nearby Glasgow.
 There are a number of campsites, but if you are planning to wild camp, check the national park website for restrictions in this region.

 If you're headed northbound along the West Highland Way, Conic Hill is your first challenge as its role as guardian to Loch Lomond below.
-Peaking at 361m (1184 feet), the walk up from the east is extremely steep with a gradient as high as 24%.
+Peaking at 1,184 feet (361 m), the walk up from the east is extremely steep with a gradient as high as 24%.

-Tough it out however and you'll be rewarded with beautiful views over Loch Lomond, and on a clear day, you might even catch a week peak of Ben Lomond, Scotland's southernmost Munro.
+However, tough it out and you'll be rewarded with beautiful views over Loch Lomond, and on a clear day, you might even catch a wee peak of Ben Lomond, Scotland's southernmost Munro.

 September 3, 2018

 Beautiful view of Loch Lomond and the Highlands.
 Especially for hikers of the 'West Highland Way' makes a nice prelude to the desire for the following days.

 Sometimes it can be a bit crowded, as many day trippers from Balmaha also venture the climb.

 360 degree panoramic view from Conic Hill via Loch Lomond.